What’s our favourite scary movies?

 The Cabinet of Dr Caligari is almost dreamlike in its appearance and plot.
 Cesare played by Conrad Veidt is hypnotised by Dr Caligari and wanders round the carnivalesque streets of Germany in somnambulist state.
 Almost like a quip on the Frankenstein story Cesare is the doctor’s experiment, he can see into the future.
 Or can he?

 This film is to cinema, what the ceiling of the Sistine Chapel is to art.
-That is, its the quintessential artistic visionary of a movement that has been the influence and inspiration to many.
-The acute angled lighting and shadows from roofs and windows of buildings, unlock the magic of this 1920s gem.
-This work can been seen as a direct influence for the style of Tim Burton movie.
+That is, it’s the quintessential artistic visionary of a movement that has been the influence and inspiration to many.
+The acute-angled lighting and shadows from roofs and windows of buildings, unlock the magic of this 1920s gem.
+This work can been seen as a direct influence for the style of many Tim Burton movies.

 An early performance from Conrad Veidt paved the way for a successful career for the actor who would eventually star in Hollywood movies of the 1940s.
 I have to add this freaky picture of Veidt in the another of his films The Man Who Laughs (Leni, 1928)